REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

   This is an unused SSO profile.
 Edit `opt/shibboleth-idp/conf/relying-party.xml` and remove all beans (profile instances) named `Liberty.SSOS` or `Liberty.SSOS.MDDriven`

 * HttpClient configuration.
 The IdP has changed how it creates HttpClient instances (used for fetching data from remote locations).
-  An IdP with 3.x config may produce warning:
+  An IdP with 3.x config may produce a warning:
   ```
   WARN [DEPRECATED:113] - property 'idp.httpclient.filecaching.cacheDirectory' is no longer supported
   ```